ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

-## Reductin Costs with Duck Typing
+## Reduction Costs with Duck Typing

 > Interface, across classes and is independent of any single class.
 The interface represents a set of messages where the messages themselves define the interface.
 It’s almost as if the interface defines a virtual class; that is, any class that implements the required methods can act like the interface kind of thing.